Below are the guidelines for applying to the Jenni House Residency. Please read them carefully.

 If you have any questions about the application process, please feel free to contact Mary or Michele (Yukon Arts Centre) at

-- Open to professional and emerging artists from the Yukon, northern neighbours (Alaska, northern BC, Northwest Territories and Nunavut) and circumpolar countries.
+- Open to professional and emerging artists from the Yukon, northern neighbours (northern BC, Northwest Territories and Nunavut) and circumpolar countries, subject to limitations associated with the requirements of the Yukon Chief Medical Officer of Health relating to the COVID-19 pandemic.

 Residencies are available for research, development and production of ongoing or new bodies of work.
 Projects must be appropriate for the Jenni House (approximately 18’ x 18’) and are most suitable if they do not require access to specialized equipment.
 Some projects would be more suited to the warmer summer months, May – August.
 There are no opening windows in the Jenni House.
 The building has an alarmed security system.